 Mothers’ Day in the USA is Sunday.
-Going out?
-Preparing a meal at home?
-Keep these tips in mind when hosting Mom with Alzheimer’s.
+Are you thinking of going out with your Mom who has Alzheimer’s?
+Or perhaps you are planning to have a special meal at home.
+In either case, here are some tips to keep in mind when hosting Mom with Alzheimer’s.

 With the rise in Alzheimer’s disease and its special impact on women, more families are celebrating Mother’s Day with moms who have dementia.
 Nearly two-thirds of the Americans with Alzheimer’s are women, whose greater life expectancy means they are more likely than men to develop dementia.
 While brunch is a much-savored Mother’s Day tradition, dementia can make dining difficult.
 An expert offers important tips for honoring Mom with a holiday meal that will be a delicious and delightful experience for all.